sdrapkin/SecurityDriven.FastGuid/README.md

 	- ~1.5x (50%) to 9x (800%) faster for <512 bytes, otherwise calls RandomNumberGenerator.Fill()
 ## Static APIs for SQL Server- and PostgreSQL-optimized GUIDs
 * **`Guid FastGuid.NewSqlServerGuid()`**
-	- Returns a new Guid optimized for use as a SQL-Server clustered key.
+	- Returns a new Guid optimized for use as a SQL Server clustered key.
 	- Guid structure is `[8 random bytes]` `[8 bytes of SQL-Server-ordered DateTime.UtcNow]`
 	- Each Guid is sequential across 100-nanosecond `UtcNow` precision limits.
 	- 64-bit cryptographic randomness adds uniqueness for timestamp collisions and provides reasonable unguessability and protection against online brute-force attacks.